mreinstein/node-gearman/README.md

-# Gearman Client and Worker for nodejs
+# Gearman Client and Worker

 ### pros: